 During the Cultural Revolution in Tibet, the entire monastery was destroyed.
 Today much of the monastery has been restored, including two temples and a residential space for 160 monks.
 Over the past twenty-one years the generosity of Khentrul Lodrö T’hayé Rinpoche’s students world wide has supported the rebuilding of the monastery, including the main temple, a shedra with both classrooms and dorm rooms, new kitchens, monk’s quarters, and children’s education.
 Other additions include a library, an office, and prayer wheels.
 An important goal of the monastery is that traditional representations of the Buddha’s enlightened body, speech, and mind (statues, tangkas, texts, and stupas) continue to be produced and preserved for future generations.

-The restoration projects and all of the monks at Mardo Tashi Choling are supported financially by the generosity of Khentrul Rinpoche’s international students though donations and through the sponsoring of pujas (ceremonies) practiced by the monks.
+The restoration projects and all of the monks, retreatants, and young students at Mardo Tashi Choling are supported financially by the generosity of Khentrul Rinpoche’s international students through donations and through the sponsoring of pujas (ceremonies) practiced by the monks.
 When necessary, the monks seek support from their families or through the traditional practice of receiving alms for necessities.
 We also have the opportunity to sponsor monks and retreatants at Mardo Tashi Choling.

 Please visit the donations page if you would like to make a donation or to sponsor a monk, retreatant, or child.